Psychosynthesis: Criticism

-As a result, the movement has been at times exposed to the dangers of fossilisation and cultism, so that on occasion, having "started out reflecting the high-minded spiritual philosophy of its founder, [it] became more and more authoritarian, more and more strident in its conviction that psychosynthesis was the One Truth".
+Psychosynthesis has been at times exposed to the dangers of cultism, so that on one occasion, having "started out reflecting the high-minded spiritual philosophy of its founder, in the hands of one particular group [it] became more and more authoritarian, more and more strident in its conviction that psychosynthesis was the One Truth".
+That particular group, headed by James Vargiu, "gradually degenerated into a cult in the worst sense of the word," but collapsed in 1980.
+It seems plain from its history since that unfortunate episode that the "dangers" are long past.
+Other teachers and centers in North America and elsewhere in the world, especially in Europe, continue to present psychosynthesis in alignment with the vision of its founder.

 A more technical danger is that premature concern with the transpersonal may hamper dealing with personal psychosynthesis: for example, "evoking serenity ... might produce a false sense of well-being and security".
 Practitioners have noted how "inability to ... integrate the superconscious contact with everyday experience easily leads to inflation", and have spoken of "an 'Icarus complex', the tendency whereby spiritual ambition fails to take personality limitations into account and causes all sorts of psychological difficulties".
+As in every approach to spiritual growth or psychological healing, the results depend upon the person involved, and upon the practitioner's ability to discern the stages or state of health, and the needs, of that person.
+Assagioli himself discussed the issue of psychological disturbances related to spiritual awakening or Self-realization, and its diagnosis and treatment, in Chapter 2 of his book Psychosynthesis (1965.)

 Fictional analogies

-Stephen Potter's "Lifemanship Psycho-Synthesis Clinic", where you may "find the psycho-synthesist lying relaxed on the couch while the patient will be encouraged to walk up and down" would seem a genuine case of "parallel evolution", since its clear targets, as "the natural antagonists...of the lifeplay, are the psychoanalysts".
+Stephen Potter's "Lifemanship Psycho-Synthesis Clinic", where one may "find the psycho-synthesist lying relaxed on the couch while the patient will be encouraged to walk up and down" would seem a genuine case of "parallel evolution", since its clear targets, as "the natural antagonists...of the lifeplay, are the psychoanalysts".